Transcription

 The verb to chatter

 Jabber.
-Someone who jabbers is someone who talks a lot and often to say things that aren't very interesting, that aren't very important, that are a bit boring.
+Someone who jabbers is someone who talks a lot, often to say things that aren't very interesting, not very important, a bit boring.

-• I chatted with my friend the whole train journey, telling each other unimportant anecdotes.
+- I chatted with my friend the whole train journey, telling each other trivial anecdotes.

 Lunar